-The bulk of mortgage lenders in the marketplace are consumer oriented and comply with state / federal laws.
-These lenders operate within the scope of real estate law and ethically.
+The bulk of mortgage lenders in the marketplace are consumer-oriented and comply with state and federal laws.
+These lenders operate within the scope of real estate law and ethics.
 However, there are lenders who prey on the naive and uninformed.
-They take advantage of people who don't know how to tell the honest mortgage lenders from the predatory types.
+In this case. they take advantage of people who don't know how to tell honest mortgage lenders from the predatory types.

 - Direct mail from companies you've never heard of before

 - Telemarketers who try to pressure you over the phone

 Of course, there are legitimate places to find a mortgage.
 But, like a lot of professions that involve large sums of money, complicated products, and unsophisticated consumers, there is a potential for fraud when choosing a mortgage lender.

 Here Are a Few Warning Signs